Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Consensus Time

-Equations (22)–(25) reveal a consistent physical trend: shifting $P(n)$ toward larger group sizes (which typically increases the truncated mean $\langle n\rangle_N$ and enhances the weight of large-$n$ events) strengthens the effective majority leverage and thus speeds up ordering.
+The trends visible in Fig.~\ref{fig:cons_time_noiseless} are consistent with the analytical prefactors in Eqs.~\eqref{eq:prefac_uniform_main}--\eqref{eq:B_pl_limits}.
+Shifting $P(n)$ toward larger group sizes (which typically increases the truncated mean $\langle n\rangle_N$ and enhances the weight of large-$n$ events) strengthens the effective majority leverage and thus speeds up ordering.
 For the $n$-uniform case, $B(n)$ decreases monotonically with $n$, yielding the longest consensus time at $n = 3$ [$T_{\max}(N) = (2/3)\ln N$] and tending to zero as $n \to \infty$.
 This monotonicity holds for both odd and even $n$, since tie events for even $n$ contribute no flips and are excluded by construction in the strict-majority sums defining $S_n$.
 Similarly, for the geometric distribution, $B(x)$ decreases with the mean size $\langle n\rangle$.
 This suggests that larger groups exhibit stronger majority-restoring tendencies, correcting deviations from consensus more efficiently.

 The truncated power-law ensemble exhibits the strongest sensitivity to group sizes.
 Here, varying the exponent $\alpha$ changes both the tail weight and the truncated mean size $\langle n\rangle_N(\alpha)$; therefore the $\alpha$-dependence of $T_{\rm cons}$ reflects the combined effect of suppressing/allowing large hyperedges and changing $\langle n\rangle_N$.
 Heavy tails ($\alpha \le 2$) assign significant weight to very large hyperedges, which can align macroscopic fractions of the system in a single update, causing $T_{\rm cons}$ to saturate or grow sublogarithmically.
 Conversely, for lighter tails ($\alpha > 2$), the relevant moments are finite and the logarithmic scaling holds.
 As $\alpha \to \infty$, the size distribution becomes effectively 3-uniform, and the prefactor approaches the $n = 3$ limit, $B \to 2/3$.